 Raya has to travel back in time again to try and save the lives of her friends and is faced with some extremely difficult decisions.

-Overall, I found this book to be an excellent read (especially as Raya grew up around the same area of East London as I did so was familiar with places like Barking).
+Overall, I found this book to be an excellent read (especially as Raya grew up around the same area of East London as I did so was familiar with places like Barking) and has some excellent themes that the reader can explore.

 Raya is desperate for her own independence and soon realises that the fantasy and reality of running away from home are not the same and, quite frankly, life is hard.
 What she really wants is family and love.

-This story is very well-written and the different time travel periods seem well researched.
-It covers themes such as teenage dilemmas, growing up, tolerance, different cultures, pain, loss, love, morals and change.
+This story is very well-written and the different time travel periods seem well researched, interesting enough to capture and hold the readers attention whilst at the same time not becoming dry and boring like a history text book.
+It covers themes such as teenage dilemmas, growing up in foster care, tolerance, different cultures, pain, loss, love, morals and change.
 It has plenty of action and magic to keep teenagers entertained with witches, talking cats and time travel and beautifully described periods of Olde Worlde England, Istanbul and the Ottoman Empire as seen through the eyes of a 21st Century teenager.

-Being a Witch, and Other Things I Didn’t Ask For is a delightful story, a very entertaining read and one I would recommend for children aged 11 years + as well as adults that just like a good story.
+Being a Witch, and Other Things I Didn’t Ask For is a delightful quirky story, a very entertaining read that deals with some very difficult themes (foster care, family units, fitting in, emotions, running away from home and different cultures) and one I would recommend for children aged 11 years +, young adults, as well as adults that just like a good story.